Managing External Links Safely in Angular

 </a>

-This attribute fixes our performance and security issue, but now we must manually check every link in our application to make sure if it is external that it has the appropriate attributes.
-Luckily for us, we can leverage Angular Directives to automate this for us.
+This attribute fixes our performance and security issues.
+Still, now we must manually check every link in our application to ensure that it is external that it has the appropriate attributes.
+Luckily for us, we can leverage Angular Directives to automate this.

 Angular Directive